Lavaruz/Lavaruz/README.md

 ## I'am Assami Muzaki ( Backend Developer | NodeJS )

-A student at University of Indraprasta with a majoring of Computer Science and Distiction Graduate of Machine Learning Student at Bangkit Academy.
-Proificient at Server-Side Programming such as Creating RESTfulAPI, Databases Management, Unit Test, etc. Currently focusing on **Express JS**
+Distiction Graduate Student at Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka.
+Proificient at Server-Side Programming, such as Creating RESTfulAPI, Databases Management, Unit Test, etc.

+Currently focusing on Express JS **

 <!-- In addition to being a Backend Web Developer, I also learn a variety of other things such as 3D Design, Game Developers, and Machine Learning, ah and some Pixel Art of course -->